-Critical thinking is vital for university students as it is the process by which we collect and evaluate evidence to reach rational, informed conclusions.
-Using the framework of the sociological imagination, TPP107 students will investigate contentious issues in contemporary society.
+Critical thinking is vital for university students as it is the process by which we collect and evaluate evidence to reach rational, informed and ethical conclusions.
+Using the framework of the sociological imagination, students will investigate contentious issues in contemporary society.
 You will learn how to debate topics based on fact and logic and to develop respectful, cogent and informed arguments.
-You will learn how to think, not what to think.
-You will have the opportunity to complete your assessments on a topic that interests you and is relevant to your future studies.
+You will learn how to think, not what to think, but to consider the daily decisions you make and how they shape the world.

 - Behavioural Science, Social Studies:

 Students enrolled in this course should check the course Blackboard site to ensure that they are accessing the most recent approved version of the course outline.